theresaneate/DevOpsTesting101/2-1-DeployToS3.md

 ![s3createbucket](images/2-1-S3/s3createbucket.png)

 ### d.
-Click on Properties, and then Static website hosting settings
+Click on Properties, and then Static website hosting
 ![s3static](images/2-1-S3/s3staticwebsitehosting.png)

 #### Type in the default index document (index.html)
 ![s3index](images/2-1-S3/s3indexhtml.png)

 ### e.
-Click on Permission and then Bucket Policy
+Click on Permissions, and then Bucket Policy

 Copy the below code to your bucket policy, and then edit the code with own bucket name in the 'example-bucket' text: